AnalogStudiosRI/as-api/README.md

 You can test from the VM using cURL
 `curl localhost/api/events`

-Or from the browser in your host machine `local.analogstudios.thegreenhouse.io:4567/api/events`
+Or the browser / POSTman against your host machine `localhost:4567/api/events`

 ### Testing
 PHPunit is used for unit testing